August 08, 2013

 سعدی شیرازی ~

-Clouds, wind, fog, the sun, and the universe are all at work so that you would earn a loaf of bread and not consume it in oblivion.
+Clouds, wind, mist, the sun, and the universe are all at work so that you may earn your daily bread and not consume it in oblivion.

 Dolmeh Barg-e Kalam - Stuffed Cabbage Leaves